Amsterdam

 to view click the pictures

-bronze sculpture in Amsterdam, Holland - the sculptures of Lucien den Arend - his site specific sculpture ordered by the city of Amsterdam
+bronze sculpture in Amsterdam, Holland - the sculptures by Lucien den Arend - his site specific sculpture ordered by the city of Amsterdam

-stainless steel sculpture in Amsterdam, Holland - the sculptures of Lucien den Arend - his site specific sculpture ordered by the city of Amsterdam
+stainless steel sculpture in Amsterdam, Holland - the sculptures by Lucien den Arend - his site specific sculpture ordered by the city of Amsterdam

 Primum Movens Ultimum Moriens - a memorial for Professor D. Durrer - 1985-86 stainless steel - 850x450x400cm - Minervaplein - Amsterdam NL

-stainless steel sculpture in Amsterdam, Holland - Amsterdam Holland public sculpture and the site specific sculptures of Lucien den Arend - his site specific sculptures ordered by the city of Amsterdam
+stainless steel sculpture in Amsterdam, Holland - Amsterdam Holland public sculpture and the site specific sculptures by Lucien den Arend - his site specific sculptures ordered by the city of Amsterdam

 perpendicular cylinders - 1982-85 stainless steel - 500x500x50cm - entrance of the Flierbosdreef fire station - Amsterdam-Bijlmer NL